antimof/UxPlay/README.md

--   Add any UxPlay options you want to use as defaults to a startup file `~/.uxplayrc` (see "`man uxplay`" or "`uxplay -h`" for format and other possible locations).
-In particular, if your system uses PipeWire audio or Wayland video systems, you may wish to add "as pipewiresink" or "vs waylandsink" as defaults to the file. *(Output from terminal commands "ps waux \| grep pulse" or "pactl info" will
+-   Add any UxPlay options you want to use as defaults to a startup file `~/.uxplayrc` (see "`man uxplay`" or "`uxplay -h`" for format and other possible locations; the location can also be set with "uxplay -rc _location_").
+    In particular, if your system uses
+    PipeWire audio or Wayland video systems, you may wish to add "as pipewiresink" or "vs waylandsink" as defaults to the file. *(Output from terminal commands "ps waux \| grep pulse" or "pactl info" will